Rain Water Harvesting Promotes Conservation and Connects People to Their Water

 Allowing Rainwater Harvesting Promotes Conservation and Connects People to Their Water

-Allowing all of the West’s residents to use rain barrels will build a conservation ethic in our communities and, foster a deeper connection to water, and will not impact other water users.
-Studies in Colorado have shown that on average, only three percent of rainwater hitting our yards eventually makes it to waterways and aquifers;, in dry years, it’s zero percent.
+Allowing all of the West’s residents to use rainwater harvesting will build a conservation ethic in our communities, foster a deeper connection to water, and will not impact other water users.
+Studies in Colorado have shown that on average, only three percent of rainwater hitting our yards eventually makes it to waterways and aquifers; in dry years, it’s zero percent.
 In the West, almost all of our river flows come from melting snow, not rainfall.
 In fact, the vast majority of rain that falls on the ground (or is routed there via your gutter) is consumed by plants on the ground.

-Western Resource Advocates Supports Legislation Legalizing Rain Barrels in Colorado
+Western Resource Advocates Helped Pass New Law Legalizing Rain Barrels in Colorado

-Western Resource Advocates support efforts by all state’s to promote the use of harvested rainwater – a gateway action to more water conservation.
+Western Resource Advocates support efforts by all state’s to promote the use of rainwater harvesting – a gateway action to more water conservation.

 Water Conservation & Efficiency